odewahn/computational-publishing/readme.md

 Combining the right base image with the language/OS-specific package managers in the Dockerfile is quickly emerging as a defacto standard in the community for specifying a project's machine image.

-As an additional benefit, adding the  Dockerfile to the project creates a simple way to link the machin image to the content in a way that is simple to version and track using git.
+As an additional benefit, adding the  Dockerfile to the project creates a simple way to link the machine image to the content in a way that is simple to version and track using git.

 ### Runtime Engine